QuintessaQ/CS_interview_cheatsheet/The Technical Interview Cheat Sheet.md

 d = {} #this creates empty dict s = set()

+# remove element from set, raise error if does not exist
+s.remove("test")

 # put letters in a string to a set
 letters = set('arabica')